Timothy Paul Jones

 Timothy Paul Jones (born January 16, 1973) is an American evangelical scholar of apologetics and family ministry.
 He serves as the C. Edwin Gheens Professor of Christian Family Ministry at the Southern Baptist Theological Seminary.
 He has advocated for the contemporary retrieval of ancient models of Christian apologetics.
 Charles Colson identified Jones as one of the “names you need to know” when confronting the New Atheists.
 R. Albert Mohler described Jones as a model “of what it means to be a Christian scholar.”

 Early life and education

-Born in Mansfield, Missouri, to the family of a rural pastor, Jones graduated from Manhattan Christian College (B.A., Biblical Studies) in 1993.
+Jones was born on January 16, 1973, in Mansfield, Missouri, to the family of a rural pastor.
+Jones graduated from Manhattan Christian College (B.A., Biblical Studies) in 1993.
 He continued his studies at Midwestern Baptist Theological Seminary, earning the M.Div. in 1996.
-He completed his doctoral studies at Southern Baptist Theological Seminary, where he received the Ph.D.
+He began his doctoral studies at Southern Baptist Theological Seminary, where he received the Ed.D. before completing an academic bridge program to earn the Ph.D.
+Jones completed a second Ph.D. at Stellenbosch University in church history.
+His dissertation analyzed the surviving Greek, Armenian, and Syriac versions of the second-century Apology of Aristides, concluding that Aristides developed a distinctly ecclesial apologetic for Christianity.

 Jones served churches in Missouri and Oklahoma as pastor, associate pastor, and student minister.
 He was appointed as a faculty member at Southern Baptist Theological Seminary in 2007.
 While a faculty member at Southern Seminary, Jones became a preaching pastor at Sojourn Church Midtown, the home of Sojourn Music.